ash0080/gun.doc.cn/Roadmap.md

-Immediate Focus:
+Rough roadmap, subject to frequent change:

- - SQLite driver (done)
+ - 0.6 was load testing

- - P2P crypto social network example to experiment with how security/auth adapters should work. (in progress)
+ - 0.7 is SEA (security, encryption, authorization)

- - uWS driver to start testing end-to-end coordination and load testing performance. (done)
+ - 0.8 will probably be LRU/expiry with continuous load testing

-Interested In:
+ - 0.9 will probably be fixing some embarrassing things I'm cheating on

- - SQL query engine extension
+ - 1.0 celebration/documentation

- - Mango query engine extension
+ - 1.1 SQL for kicks

-Dream Of:
+ - 1.2 Mango query

- - Auto price optimized S3/disk radix driver
+ - 1.3 WebRTC

- - WebRTC sharding
+ - 1.4 radix storage engine